• Skip to primary navigation

 Striped German

 Might just be my favorite variety yet, maybe even the best tomato variety.
-This slicer tomato is perfect on sandwiches, in salads or roasted in a tart of a galette.
+This slicer tomato is perfect on sandwiches, in salads (marinated tomatoes) or roasted in a tomato puff pastry tart or an heirloom tomato galette.
 The fruits are large, with shades of yellow and orange.

 The flesh is deep apricot.
 Like other yellow varieties, the Striped German has a sweet and juicy interior that is not too acidic.
-Pair with fresh herbs like basil.
+Pair with fresh herbs like basil (learn how to grow your own basil too).

 Yellow Brandywine